vlosing/VFDT-split-time-prediction/README.md

 - Build MOA using an IDE such as IntelliJ

 ## Using the local-split-time-prediction
-Select the type of split-time-prediction you want to use in the properties of the Hoeffding-Tree.
+Select the type of split-time-prediction you want to use in the properties of the Hoeffding-Tree and run your experiments.

 ## Datasets